dzekelid/models/_listings/aws-machine-learning/action-describemlmodels-get.md

 ---
 swagger: "2.0"
 info:
-  title: AWS Machine Learning API
+  title: AWS Machine Learning API Describe M L Models
   version: 1.0.0
+  description: Returns a list of MLModel that match the search criteria in the request.
 schemes:
 - http
 produces: